5th September 2010

 Key Benefits

-• Increase in the number of complaints satisfactorily resolved
+• Large increase in the number of complaints resolved to the satisfaction of both parties

 • Reduction in time, energy and costs managing the conflict

-• The use of conciliation demonstrates commitment by the Primary Care Trust/ Hospital Trust to resolve the complaint fairly and constructively
+• The use of health mediation demonstrates commitment by the NHS organisation to resolve the complaint fairly and constructively

-• Enhancement of the complaints service by the provision of an independent and impartial conciliation service
+• Enhancement of the complaints service by the provision of an independent and impartial health mediation service

-• Conciliation can be used to resolve conflicts or difficulties where a complaint has not been formally raised
+• Health mediation can be used to resolve conflicts or difficulties where a complaint has not been formally raised

 • Quick to initiate and complete